-All parts of the debugging system must be configured correctly to make a successful connection between the debugger and the instrumented device or devices through the cable.
-In addition to selecting the cable type and port parameters described in Debugger Communications Settings, on page 112, the following additional requirements must be met to ensure proper communications.
+All parts of the debugging system must be configured correctly to make a successful connection between the debugger and the instrumented device through the cable.
+In addition to selecting the cable type and port parameters described in Debugger Communications Settings, on page 76, the following additional requirements must be met to ensure proper communications.

-Client-Server Configuration
+JTAG Client-Server Configuration

-The client-server configuration is set from a dialog box available by selecting Options->Configure client/server server in the debugger.
-The default settings are usually correct for most configurations and require changing only when the default server port address is already in use or when the debugger is being run from a machine that is not the same machine connected to the FPGA board/device (see Client-Server Configuration for Remote Debugging, on page 120).
+The client-server configuration is set from a dialog box available by selecting Options->Configure JTAG server in the debugger.
+The default settings are usually correct for most configurations and require changing only when the default server port address is already in use or when the debugger is being run from a machine that is not the same machine connected to the FPGA board/device (see Client-Server Configuration for Remote Debugging, on page 79).